ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 	*
 		- status

-		- is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type INT that gives the exit status from the package.
 Possible values are:

 		  * **1**